 What I Do

 For the other areas of financial planning, I use a team of allied professionals.
 These are specialist in fields such as law, taxation, real estate, debt management & estate planning.
-Most are not directly affiliated with Carroll Investment Management or LPL Financial, but having them as members of my extended team affords me the ability to specialize in one area while offering a comprehensive approach to your wealth management needs.
+Most are not directly affiliated with Carroll Investment Management, but having them as members of my extended team affords me the ability to specialize in one area while offering a comprehensive approach to your financial planning needs.

 My normal services include:

 - Retirement Income Planning

 Issues relating to retirement needs, but offered in conjunction with my extended team:

 - Hourly Consulting